Translated from Odia by Pradip Bhattacharya

 Like many Indian households I grew up on a staple diet of mythological stories from Ramayana and Mahabharata.
 With the stories narrated and watched on screen- Draupadi, Yajnaseni , Panchali or Krishnaa – no matter what you called her, Draupadi’s story right from her birth to swayamvara to a woman scorned and her role in the war of Kurukshetra remains imprinted.

 Yajnaseni – The Story of Draupadi by Pratibha Ray translated from Odia by Pradip Bhattacharya humanizes Draupadi.
-While several retellings, like The Palace of Illusions have Draupadi as a strong woman, here we have her dilemmas and journeys detailed out with a focus on her relationship with her sakha Krishna.
-In this retelling, as a woman in a patriarchal world, we see her abiding to the many restrictions that the society imposes on her.
+While several retellings, like The Palace of Illusions, have Draupadi as a strong woman, here we have her dilemmas and journeys detailed out with a focus on her relationship with her sakha Krishna.
+In this retelling, as a woman in a patriarchal world, we see her abiding by the many restrictions that society imposes on her.

 A Life in Roles and Relationships